Forward Composition Propagation for Explainable Neural Reasoning: Numerical simulations

 \subsection{Results and discussion for the case study}

-We will start our analysis by inspecting the composition values attached to the protected feature \textit{age} for the cases of good credit (see Figure \ref{fig:age-good}) and bad credit (see Figure \ref{fig:age-bad}) using different transfer functions.
+The first step in the analysis is inspecting the composition values attached to the protected feature \textit{age} for the cases of good credit (see Figure \ref{fig:age-good}) and bad credit (see Figure \ref{fig:age-bad}) using different transfer functions.
 These density plots contrast the composition values computed with our algorithm and the normalized values of the protected feature.
-There seem to be strong correlation patterns between the feature values and the composition values even when the FCP algorithm operates with the neurons' activation values, which come out from a non-linear transfer function.
+There seem to be strong linear correlation patterns between the feature values and the composition values even when the FCP algorithm operates with the activation values of neurons, which come out from a non-linear transfer function.

 Table \ref{tab:correlation} shows the Pearson's correlation between the feature under analysis and the corresponding composition values for both good and bad credits.
-Overall, we can observe a positive correlation between the composition values and the feature values in the case of good credit.
+Overall, the results show a positive correlation between the composition values and the feature values in the case of good credit.
 This means that the model favors older applicants with good credits, and the composition values capture such a pattern.
-Similarly, we can note a negative correlation between the composition values and the feature values in the case of bad credit.
-This behavior matches with the ground truth suggesting a tendency against granting bad credits to older people.
+Similarly, the results indicate a negative correlation between the composition values and the feature values in the case of bad credit.
+This behavior matches with the ground truth suggesting a tendency against granting bad credit to older people.

 The results in Figures \ref{fig:age-good} and \ref{fig:age-bad} also indicate that the sigmoid function reports the largest correlation between the feature values and the composition values associated with the protected feature age.